 \[\frac{1}{2} u_t^2 = - \int_{P_1}^{P_t} v dP\]Where the velocity at the stagnation point, $u_1=0$.
 Putting this in terms of the mass flux $u = v G$

-\[\frac{1}{2} v_t^2 G_t^2 = - \int_{P_1}^{P_t} v dP\] \[G_t = \frac{1}{v_t} \sqrt{-2 \int_{P_1}^{P_t} v dP} = \rho_t \sqrt{2 \int_{P_t}^{P_1} v dP}\]This integral cannot be solved directly at this point as the conditions at the throat of the nozzle are undefined.
-So solving this requires simultaneously solving for the nozzle conditions, $P_t, T_t$.
+\[\frac{1}{2} v_t^2 G_t^2 = - \int_{P_1}^{P_t} v dP\] \[G_t = \frac{1}{v_t} \sqrt{-2 \int_{P_1}^{P_t} v dP} = \rho_t \sqrt{2 \int_{P_t}^{P_1} v dP}\]This integral cannot be solved directly at this point as the conditions at the throat of the nozzle are not known.
+Solving this requires simultaneously solving for the nozzle conditions, $P_t, T_t$.

 If we specify that the streamline follows an isentropic path, then we can construct a constrained maximization problem: the nozzle conditions are the $P_t$ and $T_t$ which maximizes $G_t$ where the integration is taken along an isentropic path.